Titrations and pH Measurements

 - pH meter: An electronic device that measures the pH of a solution using a glass electrode.

-- pH electrodes: Glass electrodes that generate a voltage proportional to the pH of the solution.
+- pH electrode: A glass electrode that generates a voltage proportional to the pH of the solution.

-- Reference electrode: A stable electrode used as a reference point for the glass electrode.
+- Reference electrode: A stable electrode used as a reference point for the pH electrode.

 Types of Experiments